ThePhage/horse_tornado/README.md

 upwards as you rotate left to right around the circle.
 If this isn't the case, adjust the config file accordingly.

+### Aspect ratio

+Conceptually, POV wraps an image around an imaginary cylinder, spins it to match the spin of the viewer, and treats the LED strips as windows onto the cylinder.
+The wrapping is aspect-ratio dependent, and the code can optionally account for this.
+To enable aspect ratio support, put the following in the `[all]` section of `config`:

+    aspect = 1
+    height = <strip-height>
+    radius = <radius-out-to-the-strips>

+Only the ratio height/radius matters, so units are arbitrary.

 ### PixelPusher and Processing documentation:

 Somewhat obsolete, since we're no longer using Processing.